My Breeding Philosophy

 When pups are imminent, I move into our cottage with the expectant mom and put her whelping box next to my bed.
 The pups are born and raised there till I move them to the en-suite bathroom for more space when they are ready to start moving out of their whelping box.
 I am with them almost 24/7 until they go to their new homes.
 When they are old enough, they have their own, play-room, which leads out to a securely fenced and covered private garden, for their sole use.
 See our Facebook page for loads of puppy pics and to watch the regular updates of our pups as they grow.

-If you would like to be considered for my waiting list, please drop me an email on firstname.lastname@example.org and I will send you my Prospective Owner's Questionnaire to complete and return.
+If you would like to be considered for either of these litters, please drop me an email on email@example.com and I will send you my Prospective Owner's Questionnaire to complete and return.

 Prada on the left, Gucci on the right, in season in my kennels, August 2020, with Granny Bailey who just loves socialising.